liwenlin664477/Probability-Surrogate-Learning/README.md

 ---

 ## License
-IFC is released under the MIT License, please refer the LICENSE for details.
+Probability-Surrogate-Learning is released under the MIT License, please refer the LICENSE for details.

 ---